cometbft/cometbft/spec/mempool/gossip/mempool.md

 sender.

 `receiveTxFromUser` is a generic action that models a node receiving transaction `tx` from a user.
-The function `_tryAddTx` can be instantiated by the gossip protocol to define how to add transactions to the mempool:
-- `_tryAddTx(incomingMsgs, optionalSender, tx)` attempts to add `tx` to the mempool, given the node ID of the sender in case `tx` comes from another node.

 ```bluespec "actions" +=
 action receiveTxFromUser(node, tx, _tryAddTx) =
     node._tryAddTx(incomingMsgs, None, tx)
 ```
+The function `_tryAddTx(incomingMsgs, optionalSender, tx)` defines how transactions are added to the mempool.

 Typically, users send (full) transactions to the node via an RPC endpoint.
 Users are allowed to submit the same transaction more than once and to multiple nodes.